Dalee/build.vagrant/README.md

 heavily used internally for all our development processes.

 Also, you can check our cool [Ansible roles](https://galaxy.ansible.com/Dalee/).
-They allow you build PHP/PostgreSQL or Node.js ready-to-use environment on top of Ubuntu box (there are more roles, actually).
+They allow you to build PHP/PostgreSQL or Node.js ready-to-use environment on top of Ubuntu box (there are more roles, actually).

 ## Artifacts